 By Martin D’Souza | Opening Doorz Editorial | October 15, 2017

-If a young 22-year-old can create a lasting impression on a student, lost in the maze of confusion the teens carry (struggling to understand their identity), and if that impact converts into a strong bond 35 years later, then that 22-year-old has to be someone special.
+If a young 22-year-old can create a lasting impression on a student, lost in the maze of confusion the teens carry (struggling to understand their identity), and if that impact converts into a strong bond over 35 years, then that 22-year-old has to be someone special.

 Fr.
-Glenford Lowe imbibes into every fiber of his being Don Bosco’s teaching of being one with the youth.
+Glenford Lowe imbibes into every fibre of his being Don Bosco’s teaching of being one with the youth.
 Even today, at 57 years of age, he is a youth magnet.
-I’m sure Don Bosco, looking from above, will be grinning from ear-to-ear at a priest playing hockey and football with the students, especially the under-privileged!
+I’m sure Don Bosco, looking from above, will be grinning from ear-to-ear at a priest playing hockey and football with the students, especially the underprivileged!

 It has been an honour knowing Fr.
 Glenford.
 He has impacted the lives of so many from the Batch of 1983, his first batch in practical training.
 There have been numerous other students too, who have been blessed and enriched by his presence, after that first batch of ours.
 Like he did in Lonavala, he transformed the youth of East Africa too, where he worked as a Missionary for over 18 years.

 On his 57th birthday, Opening Doorz catches up with a few students from the Class of 83, as well as some from the Don Bosco Youth Services, for their lasting impression of him.